JamesPNacino/Udacity-Capstone_Deep-Learning-Product-Image-Classification/README.md

 I participated in a Kaggle competition for my Udacity capstone project.
 Kaggle is home to data science competitions. https://www.kaggle.com/c/cdiscount-image-classification-challenge

+### Summary

+This project is to use deep learning to classify product images.
+Cdiscount provided their product images and would like to improve their accuracy when classifying the images into respective categories.
+This project is to use deep learning to train a model which can accurately predict the various images into their respective category.

 ### Python Packages Required to Load in Environment - Install
 Note: These packages and step by step walkthrough of running this project are found in the 'Capstone Report.ipynb' file